Jerrysuper123/Movie-Title-Listing/movie-titles/README.md

 - Completed 80% unit tests
 - Created custom hooks
-- Use useContext as state management tool (Redux a bit bulky for the small app)
+- Used useContext as state management tool (Redux a bit bulky for the small app)
 - Fully implemented using ES6 and functional components